zvibinyamin/Dijkstra-Algorithm/README.md

 w=number of queries; v=number of nodes; e=number of edges.

 *NOTE - We have an additional solution for the project in 'Graph_2' that works just as well.
 Graph_2 implements Dijkstra as well.
-Its open source is located at the following link: http://algs4.cs.princeton.edu/44sp
+Its open source is located at the following link: http://algs4.cs.princeton.edu/44sp to run it go to the Graph_algo class and run your tests in its main().

 ----------------------------------------------------------------------------------------